Barack Obama Grabs Lunch With Billionaire Warren Buffett At Omaha Country Club

 While Susie Buffett remained quiet about the topics of conversation at the lunch meeting, some sources speculated the Obama visit was an effort to raise funds from the elder Buffett for his presidential library or other charities.

-“A well-connected DC source tells WOWT 6 News he suspects Obama was in Omaha asking Buffet for money for his presidential library,” a local NBC affiliate reported.
+“A well-connected DC source tells WOWT 6 News he suspects Obama was in Omaha asking Buffet [sic] for money for his presidential library,” a local NBC affiliate reported.

-Susie Buffett did offer one other piece of information about the lunch meeting between her, Warren Buffett and Barack Obama.
+Susie Buffett did offer one other piece of information about the lunch meeting between her, Warren Buffett, and Barack Obama.
 She confessed that she and her father had Thunderbird salads, while Obama had a taco salad.
 Her father picked up the bill, according to the World-Herald.